rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 under expected user loads.
 With this type of test we can measure the users' experience of the app, collecting metrics about things like responsiveness and error rates.
-This info allows us to emulate the day to day experience the clients will have with the app.
+This info allows us to emulate the day to day experience the clients will have with the app and plan how to scale the platform as the user base grows.

 ### What is not